Tom-Ainsworth/motorway-ui-test/README.md

 Welcome to the Motorway UI technical test.
 This test focuses on user experience, and your skills with HTML, CSS, a11y and leveraging browser APIs.

 ## My Notes

+App tested in Chrome Version 101.0.4951.64 (Official Build) so please use this when reviewing if possible.
 I wanted to make use of some of the data in images.json and so opted for a card style page.
 The avengers images seemed like profile pictures, therefore I wanted to link a profile with their car
 I added the bio in as well as the names so they load dynamically, however I couldn't manage to get the correct cars to load for each profile.
 Currently the "See users car" button loads a modal of the final index's car.
 Were I to expand on this idea, I would load the cars based on their IDs or index values.